FortAwesome/react-fontawesome/README.md

 And then:

-1. Check the existing issue and see if you can help!
+- Check the [existing issues](https://github.com/FortAwesome/react-fontawesome/issues) and see if you can help!

 ## Contributors